pushpabrol/iosSSOApp2/README.md

-# Auth0WebAuth
+# SSOApp2

-- A project using Auth0.swift to show Login via an iOS app and generating both access_token and refresh_token for sign in and calling an API
+- A project using Auth0.swift to show Login via an iOS app and generating both access_token and refresh_token for sign in,  calling an API and SSO to a website protected by Auth0 and also SSO to another App - iosSSOApp2

 ## How it works